noi-techpark/bdp-commons/data-collectors/spreadsheets-office365/README.md

 ```

 #### Fetch files from Sharepoint
 If you also need to fetch files like images from Sharepoint, please set the following environment variables.
+The header in the spreadsheet for the column with the filenames needs to have `file` in it.
+`ex. file logo`
+Note: The syncing of the files from Sharepoint with S3 gets only triggered, if the spreadsheet had changes too.
+So only changing files in Sharepoint folder doesn't upload them to S3.
 ```
 SHAREPOINT_FETCH_FILES=true
 SHAREPOINT_PATH_TO_FILES=Images_Directory/